 Soon you’ll begin to exercise better control over your feelings and your responses and only give power over yourself to those you consider worthy of the honour (which, if you have any sense at all, will be NO ONE).

 Want to be in better control of your life?
-Consider taking the Re-Discover Your SELF online workshop.
+Consider taking the Get To Know Your Authentic Self online workshop.